lvaccaro/otshttpheader/README.md

 Include OpenTimestamps proofs into `ots` http response header tag.

 ### Run server
-Server read static file, from `examples, directory and add ots proof, from `examples-proof`, in the response header in base64 format.
+Server read static files, from `examples`, directory and add ots proof, from `examples-proof`, in the response header in base64 format.
 Start a web server on port 3000.
 ```